1973 South Glamorgan County Council election: Outcome

 Glamorgan was the only county to be divided as a result of local government re-organization in England and Wales from 1 April 1974.
 Previous proposals proposed by the Labour Party had envisaged a division into two new counties, East and West.
 However, the Conservatives favoured the creation of South Glamorgan given that they entertained hopes of winning control.

 The first elections were in May 1973 and councillors would act in a shadow capacity for the next 11 months, setting up the various functions, until the new council came into effect.
 Labour won a small majority (though subsequently allocated themselves 15 of the 20 seats on the steering committee), largely as a result of winning most of the seats in Cardiff and also in the port of Barry.

-Summary of results
+Results

 This section summarises the detailed results which are noted in the following sections.
 This was the inaugural county election and therefore no comparison can be made with the previous elections.

 This table summarises the result of the elections in all wards.
 80 councillors were elected.